Working from home

 Resources to help employees stay connected and engaged

-During the current COVID-19 outbreak, some employees have had to adjust to telecommuting or remote work.
+In response to the COVID-19 pandemic, some employees have had to adjust to telecommuting or remote work.
 With this emergency situation, King County is aware of the change and that employees are adapting to added stress, juggling family obligations, and learning new technologies and ways of working.

 This website is designed to help employees get started with telecommuting, stay engaged and productive, and to gain new knowledge or skills if their schedule allows.